 One of the toughest choices that will have to be made is who will step up as a caregiver if the family intends to manage the senior’s dementia from home.
 It’s difficult precisely because feelings of guilt and resentment can come into play, but there are alternatives to someone in the family sacrificing their career and personal life to be a caregiver.

-At Riverwood, we offer memory care through our Remembrance Village.
+At Riverwood, we offer memory care through our Pathways Memory Care.
 By partnering with the Alzheimer’s Association we enhance the quality of life for our seniors.
 Our highly-trained staff presents a personalized program of care and support so the senior with Alzheimer’s enjoys a high quality of life and faces the disease with dignity.

 To learn more about Riverwood Retirement Community, call (706) 235-0807.
 To learn more about the Alzheimer’s Association of Georgia, visit http://www.alz.org/georgia/